HIRO-MicroDataCenters-BV/ACES-terraform/README.md

 The kubeconfig files for the individual clusters will be saved in the current working directory with a name corresponding to the cluster they belong to.

+Keep in mind that the tf script is only for initial setup of the cluster.
+Changing cluster configuration (like adding more nodes) should be done manually since tf will just destroy and recreate EC2 instances.

 ## Requirements

 This need to be installed locally: